datarefugephilly/workflow/docs/index.md

 ### 3. [Harvesting](harvesting.md)

 Harvesters take the "uncrawlable" data and try to figure out how to actually capture it based on the recommendations of the Researchers.
-This is a complex task which can require substantial technical expertise, and` which` requires different techniques for different tasks.
+This is a complex task which can require substantial technical expertise and different techniques for different tasks.
 Harvesters should also review the [Harvesting Toolkit](https://github.com/edgi-govdata-archiving/harvesting-tools) for tools.

 ### 4. Checking